• Skip to primary navigation

 • Oats - This is the main ingredient in granola bars and helps to make them nice and chewy.
 We used rolled oats.
 If you are wanting these to be gluten free, make sure that your oats are gluten free.

-• Nuts - These add lots of crunch, protein and health fat.
+• Nuts - These add lots of crunch, protein and health fat to these snack bars.
 We used almonds and pecans, but you can use any nuts.

 • Honey - This adds lots of sweetness to the granola bars, and also helps them stick together.
 If you want to make this recipe vegan, you can swap it to maple syrup (but follow our tips in the FAQs).